stephengold/Maud/README.md

 It also enables you to navigate the bone hierarchy "By parent" or step through bones in numerical order ("Previous" and "Next").

-The Bone Tool provides more convenient interfaces to these same selection options.
+The Bone Tool provides a more convenient interfaces to these same selection options.

-The quickest way to select a bone is to click the the right mouse button (RMB) on it.
+The quickest way to select a bone is to click the the right mouse button (RMB) on or near it.
 This works in both scene views and in score views, and for both the source model and the target model.
-However, since bones can appear very close together in scene views, and since the RMB is also used to select objects other than bones, use caution with this technique.
+However, since bones can appear close together in scene views, and since the RMB is also used to select objects other than bones, use this technique with caution.

 <a name="animations">

 ## Animations

 In jME, "animations" are named parts of a 3-D model, each with its own duration.
-Maud treats the model's bind pose as a zero-duration animation for many purposes.
+Maud treats the model's bind pose like a zero-duration animation for many purposes.

 A real animation is stored in an AnimControl and composed of "tracks", usually bone tracks.